Early Reading and Phonics

 What next?

 At the end of year 1, children who have mastered phase 5 phonics will be assessed for their fluency.
-Those reading at a rate of 60-70+ words per minute will progress onto book banded books, which are graded according to the level of complexity.
-The exception to this are children who are not yet fully fluent with phonics.
-These pupils will be assessed and placed onto the Little Wandle rapid catch-up scheme and bring home phonetically decodable books.
+This information is then passed on to their Year 2 teachers.
+Once children have completed the Little Wandle Phase 5 books and they are fluent (reading at a rate of at least 60 to 70 words per minute), they will move onto Little Wandle ‘Fluency Texts’.
+Those children who are not yet fully fluent, will be assessed and placed onto one of the Little Wandle Rapid Catch-Up schemes and they will bring home phonetically decodable books.

 In Year 2 and above

+Children are continuously assessed for their fluency and are moved onto Little Wandle Fluency Books when they are ready.
+Fluency books continue into Year 3, increasing in complexity, closely matched to the children’s ability.
+The Little Wandle Rapid Catch-Up programme is continued in Year 3 for those children who need it.
 Shared reading may focus on a particular text that is enjoyed by the whole class together.
 It is often the vehicle through which children are engaged in their writing activities, encompassing drama, discussion and information retrieval.
-In addition, the children are taken in small groups for guided reading where they read and discuss a book matched to their phonic and comprehension skills.
-Some children will also receive additional support in their reading on a 1:1 basis.
-Children will be taught how to scan and search texts in order to be able to answer questions on a written comprehension paper.
+Children will also be taught how to scan and search texts in order to be able to answer questions on a written comprehension paper.
 Reading for pleasure features regularly through story-time and children and adults often bring in books from home to share with the class.